bebraw/spyder/README.md

 };
 ```

-The same idea applies here.
+The same idea as earlier applies here.
 First the function receives arguments passed to spyder, then url to scrape and finally a callback to call when finished.

-`spyder` takes care of running these modules for you.
-First an indexer is invoked.
-After that it runs the scraper against each url indexed.

 ## Events